 The most important thing you can do when traveling is to know how to use an open Wi-Fi hotspot safely.

-I mentioned earlier that your router protects you from many of the threats coming from the internet.
+Your router protects you from many internet-based threats.
 What if the threat is more local?

-Many people fail to realize that their computers and networks are often set up to give locally connected machines — machines on the same side of the router — a high level of trust.
-Sometimes, that trust is unwarranted.
+Computers and networks are often set up to give locally connected machines — machines on the same side of the router — a high level of trust.
+Sometimes that trust is unwarranted.

 Consider your child’s computer.
-He or she may not have the sophistication to know not to download and run malware, and a lack of adequate protection could infect other machines connected to the same local network.
-The same could be true of a visitor, or even a less-than-tech-savvy spouse.
-Sometimes, the threats come from within.
+They may not have the sophistication to know not to download and run malware, which could then infect other machines.
+The same could be true of a visitor or even a less-than-tech-savvy spouse.

 Solutions involve making sure your computer has its own defenses set properly, including its own firewall.
-Today these are on by default for most devices.
-More extreme might be segmenting your network into trusted and untrusted zones, using an additional router or a router that provides this functionality natively.
+Today, these are on by default for most devices.
+A further step is to segment your network into trusted and untrusted zones, using an additional router or a router providing this functionality natively.

 It turns out neither privacy nor security were at the top of many IoT vendors’ feature lists.

-The good news is that their negligence has (thus far) mostly been limited to those devices becoming part of botnets used to cause havoc elsewhere.
-Other than using their owner’s internet bandwidth, little damage was done at home.
-Unfortunately, the potential still exists for more localized damage, should hackers ever decide to focus their attentions on it.
+The good news is that their negligence has mostly been limited to those devices becoming part of botnets used to cause havoc elsewhere.
+Other than using your internet bandwidth, little damage is done at home.
+Unfortunately, the potential still exists.

 ISP: Internet Service Provider.
 Depending on where you live (or how you travel), you may have several options, or very few.
 Regardless of which you choose, you place a tremendous amount of faith in your ISP.